sunsiz/QuranApp/README.md

 ## Key Features

-- **Uzbek Translation**: Offers a comprehensive Quran translation in Uzbek, presented alongside the original Arabic text.
+- **Uzbek Translation**: Offers a comprehensive Quran translation in Uzbek with Cyrillic and Latin scripts, presented alongside the original Arabic text.

 - **Sura and Aya Listing**: Displays a detailed list of Suras and Ayas, each with its original Arabic text, translation, and additional comments.